FDM-UK/Holiday-Let-Booking-DB/README.md

 ## A Portfolio SQL Project

 ### Project Brief:
-Create a MySQL database that efficiently manages holiday accommodation bookings, covering everything from property listings to payments.
+Design and implement a MySQL database that solves a real-world problem, using a unique and creative solution.
+The database should demonstrate practical usage, with a focus on effective design and functionality.

 ### Description